Home of the third highest waterfall in British Columbia

 Just south of Squamish on the Sea to Sky Highway is Shannon Falls Provincial Park.
-A small park, adjacent to the Stawamus Chief Provincial Park, it is home of the third highest waterfall in Canada.
+A small park, adjacent to the Stawamus Chief Provincial Park, it is home of the third highest waterfall in British Columbia.
 Originating from the alpine massif below Sky Pilot Mountain and the Stadium Glacier, Shannon Creek tumbles some 335m down, over granite cliffs, to the valley below.

 The park is just off the highway and has a nice picnic area, BC Parks kiosk and a short, easy hike to the base of the falls.
 Just 350m each way, the Shannon Falls Trail meanders along the base of the falls through old growth Douglas Fir, Hemlock and Western Red Cedar.
 There are viewpoints along the way and even an opportunity to walk into the boulders at the base of Shannon Creek.